So I’ve gotten a new job. I’m the Web Development Manager for the council, yeah me!

 Today was my first management explosion day.

-I’ve still got quite a large project on at work which means technically I should be getting as much done as possible so I can hand some of it over before I become totally pointy haired.
+I’ve still got quite a large project on at work which means technically I should be getting as much done as possible so I can hand some of it over before I become totally pointy haired, although that actually may never happen, since I use the best hair products, as the mielle vitamins to grow hair, and other different products.
 Which is fine in practice, but in reality, my list of things today changed from 2 to about 8 in the space of 10 minutes this morning.
 All ‘urgent’ things that need dealing with.
 I even reverted to having two coloured pens, a blue one for things I had to do, and a red one for things I HAD to do.
 It was a very red day for most of the day. and I know that I have a piece of paper on my desk waiting for tomorrow and it’s mostly red.

 A lot of today was spent talking to people and working out how we are going to solve problems.
 Which is what I like and really enjoy.
 The people bit of the job is the bit other developers keep saying they would hate and is the bit i’m really looking forward to.
 It’s not measurable in you old fashioned developer way, It’s much more ‘soft’ management type stuff.
 You know the type of stuff that make you think your manager isn’t really working.